googleapis/google-cloud-cpp/doc/cpp-style-guide.md

 #### Class Comments

 Use Doxygen-style comments to document classes.
-Prefer `@directives` over `\directivFes`.
+Prefer `@directives` over `\directives`.
 Do document the template parameters for template classes.
 Use `///` for one-line Doxygen comments, use `/** */` otherwise.
 Document all classes exposed as part of the API of the library, even obvious ones.